Country Living in a Cariboo Valley

 By Annie

-Good pruning shears are an expensive, but worthwhile investment.
+Good pruning shears are an expensive, but worthwhile investment in garden tools.
 Good pruners are a pleasure to use, and with a little care and maintenance, can provide years of service.
 Here are some tips on how to clean and sharpen pruning shears.

 When using pruning shears, be careful not to catch support wires or wire fencing in the blades since this will severely damage the cutting edges.